BlockstreamResearch/bip-frost-dkg/README.md

 We expect ChillDKG to provide the following informal security goals when it is used to setup keys for the FROST threshold signature scheme.

 If a participant deems a protocol session successful (see above), then this participant is assured that:
  - A coalition of at most `t - 1` malicious participants and a malicious coordinator cannot forge a signature under the returned threshold public key on any message `m`  for which no signing session with at least honest participant was initiated.
-(Unforgeability)^[^unforgeability-formal]
+(Unforgeability)[^unforgeability-formal]
  - All honest participants who deem the protocol session successful will have correct and consistent protocol outputs.
    In particular, they agree on the threshold public key, the list of public shares, and the recovery data.
-   Moreover, any `t` of them have secret shares consistent with the threshold public key.[^correctness-formal] This means that any `t` of have all the necessary inputs to session a successful FROST signing sessions that produce signatures valid under the threshold public key.
+   Moreover, any `t` of them have secret shares consistent with the threshold public key.[^correctness-formal] This means that any `t` participants have all the necessary inputs to session a successful FROST signing sessions that produce signatures valid under the threshold public key.
  - The success certificate will, when presented to any other (honest) participant, convince that other participant to deem the protocol successful.

 [^unforgeability-formal]: See Chu, Gerhart, Ruffing, and Schröder [Defition 3, [CGRS23](https://eprint.iacr.org/2023/899)] for a formal definition.